The 200 Greatest Songs By 21st Century Women+

 Buika, "Mi Niña Lola" (2006)

 Concha Buika's second album, Mi Niña Lola, brought her from Spain to the world and earned her a slew of accompanying awards.
 On the titular track, she sings in a man's voice: A father asks his daughter why her face has turned the color of a poppy.
-Buika's rasp inhabits the violent grief of a father and the vulnerability of a young girl at once.
-For a moment, the voice exists outside the body of man or woman, a primal cry from one of the best living flamenco singers (of any gender) of our time. —Stefanie Fernandez
+Buika's rasp simultaneously inhabits the violent grief of a father and the vulnerability of a young girl.
+For a moment, the voice exists outside the body of man or woman, a primal cry from one of the best living flamenco singers (of any gender) of our time. —Stefanie Fernández

 194.